 Category Event Evaluation Criteria Applicable to Site?
 Explanation of Applicability Evaluation Event Frequency (See Notes) (Y/N) 1 (Events/yr) High Winds EF0 Tornado A, C Y Cherokee County tornado activity is provided in 2.13E-05 EF1 Tornado A, C Y Table 2.3-204 from 1950 through 2005.
 The event frequency was determined for each tornado category using 3.42E-05 EF2 Tornado A, C Y the point probability method presented in 1.25E-05 EF3 Tornado A, C Y Subsection 2.3.1.2.2.
-First, the average impacted area 5.17E-05 EF4 Tornado A, C Y -was calculated by averaging the area of each category of tornado activity (events with an area of zero value were 5.43E-05 EF5 Tornado D Y conservatively disregarded in determining the average area).
-Second, the tornado frequency was calculated by dividing the total count of tornado events in each category including those with zero area by the measured duration (56 years).
-Third, the point probability of a tornado impacting a square mile (site area estimated as 1 mi 2) is calculated by taking the product of the average impacted area and the average tornado frequency and dividing by the total area of Cherokee County (392.7 mi.
+First, the average impacted area 5.17E-05 EF4 Tornado A, C Y -was calculated by averaging the area of each category of tornado activity (events with an area of zero value were 5.43E-05 EF5 Tornado D Yconservatively disregarded in determining the aver area).
+Second, the tornado frequency was calculat dividing the total count of tornado events in each c including those with zero area by the measured du (56 years).
+Third, the point probability of a tornado impacting a square mile (site area estimated as 1 m calculated by taking the product of the average imp area and the average tornado frequency and dividi the total area of Cherokee County (392.7 mi.
 2 per Subsection 2.3.1.2.2).
+This computation assumes tornadoes with a zero path length have an area eq the average area of the category.As shown in Table 2.3-204, there are no recorded of EF5 tornados in the region.
+A conservative event Subsection 2.3.1.2.2).
 This computation assumes that tornadoes with a zero path length have an area equal to the average area of the category.
-As shown in Table 2.3-204, there are no recorded category EF5 tornados in the region.
-A conservative event frequency of <1.00E-03 was assigned for EF5 tornado events, consistent with APP-GW-GLR-101 (Reference 201). <1.00E-03
+As shown in Table 2.3-204, there are no recorded category <1.00E-03